 Understanding What an Executor Is

-The executor of a will is the person responsible for carrying out the terms of a will.
+The executor of a will is the person responsible for carrying out the terms of a will, often times under the supervision of a probate court that handles both wills and estates.
 When you name someone as executor, you’re giving him or her authority to handle certain tasks related to the distribution of your estate.

-Generally, an executor can be any person you name.
+As a testator, you can name any person you choose as an executor.
 For example, that might include siblings, your spouse, adult children or your estate planning attorney.
 Minor children can’t serve as executors and some states prohibit convicted felons from doing so as well.

 There’s no rule preventing a beneficiary of a will from also serving as executor.
 While beneficiaries can’t witness a will in which they have a direct interest, they can be charged with executing the terms of the will once you pass away.